Fiction Friday: Dead God Trilogy 2: Forsworn

 Vladawen couldn’t make out whether the reanimated warriors possessed some virtue that allowed them to strike less tangible undead.
 He wouldn’t have expected so, but still, perhaps by simple coincidence, the arrival of the skeletons heralded the final stage of the fight.
 He slew another phantom and then couldn’t find any more.
 Neither, it appeared, could anyone else.
 The tatters of dank mist thinned and melted away.

-One response to “Fiction Friday: Dead God Trilogy 2: Forsworn”
+1 thought on “Fiction Friday: Dead God Trilogy 2: Forsworn”